 I wasn’t born then.
 I wasn’t a patient at Willow-brook.
 In fact, the unit at Binghamton State Psychiatric Center I lived in for six months is no longer in operation.
 That’s a good sign.
 Things are changing.
+Civil rights attorneys and advocates have worked tirelessly to secure legal protections and ensure that people with disabilities are treated with dignity and respect.
 But how much of what was going on, still is for some people left in the psychiatric hold?
 Who is to blame for the systems broken aspects, discovered, but left unresolved by those running it?

 To be as transparent and candid as possible, let’s look at the peer movement history.
 In the beginning, there were no peers.
 These people were first ex-patients who were coming out to their employers and friends as a person who was mentally ill.
 The language has since changed from the 1980s.
 People today may be carrying diagnoses, but back then, you weren’t just institutionalised in hospital.
 You were institutionalised by your label and by friends in an intolerant society.
 At least today, the mentally ill have allies.